Get personalized help qualifying for a big-dollar bank loan. But beware of steep fees.

 - You’re limited to its network.
 A drawback of any connection service is that you narrow your pool of potential lenders to its network — meaning you might miss out on a better loan outside of it.

 - Banks get priority access if they pay.
 Banks that pay $99 or $250 monthly get access to new borrower requests before lenders on BoeFly’s free plan.
 This isn’t necessarily a bad thing if they’re the cheapest option.

 - Not for smaller loan amounts.
 Generally, BoeFly’s partners don’t dole out less than $100,000 in financing to small businesses.

 What do other customers say about BoeFly?

 Almost nothing.
-BoeFly gets an A+ rating from the Better Business Bureau (BBB), with accreditation since 2011.
+BoeFly gets an A+ rating from the Better Business Bureau (BBB) and has been accredited since 2011.
 However, you’ll find no reviews — raves or complaints — on its BBB page.
 Trustpilot and Reddit come up similarly empty.

 In fact, we couldn’t find any customer reviews of BoeFly on any online forums — odd for a company so focused on customer service.
 It does, however, post videos of positive customer reviews on its website.
 These customers primarily say they’re satisfied with the quality of support and the simplicity of BoeFly’s application process.

 What will I need to sign up for BoeFly’s services?

 Because it isn’t a direct lender, BoeFly doesn’t require you to meet any hard eligibility criteria.
 However, you’ll generally need to meet the following criteria to qualify for a loan with one of BoeFly’s partners: